Skip to main content Skip to navigation

 George Stevenson is a researcher for Unite the union.
 Prior to this, he completed a PhD in modern British history at Durham University in which he examined the relationship between British second-wave feminism and class politics.
 An adapted version of this research, The Women's Liberation Movement and the Politics of Class, was published by Bloomsbury in 2019.
 He has also published in the Labour History Review and Women’s History Review, as well as on History Workshop Online.
 He is currently researching "popular" constructions of social class at the end of Thatcherism based on the Mass Observation Project archive.

-Valerie Wright is a Research Associate at the University of Glasgow, and a historian of modern Scotland with particular expertise in gender, social and political history.
-She is currently a Research Associate in History at the University of Glasgow.
+Valerie Wright is lecturer in modern Scottish history at the University of Edinburgh, and a historian of modern Scotland with particular expertise in gender, social and political history.
 She is the co-author of Glasgow: High-Rise Homes, Estates and Communities in the Post-War Period (Routledge: London, 2020) and Deindustrialisation and the Moral Economy in Scotland since 1955 (Edinburgh University Press: Edinburgh, 2021).